Arczeus/mudae-noter/README.md

 - ~~Apply button changes the selected characters~~
 - ~~Sorting changes the selected characters~~
 - ~~Some characters can have (2434) in their name and parser gets confused~~
-- When clicking and deselected is set to hide characters should hide
+- ~~When clicking a character and deselected is set to hide characters should hide~~

 ## Images